CTSRD-CHERI/bluecheck/README.md

 BlueCheck is inspired by the influential QuickCheck tool by Koen Claessen and John Hughes.

-For numerous vital suggestions, thanks to Alex Horsman, Alexandre Joannou, Theo Markettos, Simon Moore, Peter Sewell, Robert Watson, and Jon Woodruff.
+For numerous vital suggestions, thanks to Nirav Dave, Alex Horsman, Alexandre Joannou, Theo Markettos, Simon Moore, Peter Sewell, Robert Watson, and Jon Woodruff.